MattiP451/python3.10-on-Debian/README.md

 # Install python3.10 on Debian
-How to install python 3.10 with venv on Debian
+How to install python 3.10 with venv on Debian.

-Python 3.10 isn't in Debian stable since Buster and neither is it in Sid since 2024.
+Python 3.10 is still needed for some python software, mainly AI, but Python 3.10 isn't in Debian stable since Buster and neither is it in Sid since 2024.
 Instead of installing files from the internet that some guy uploaded we'll use a snapshot for Debian Sid here.

 **First update your computer**